hwestphal/gxt3-miglayout/README.md

         </dependency>
     </dependencies>

-Please see the exaple application for details.
+Please see the example application for details.